-- Describe all secondary and orthogonal assays (e.g., target engagement, selectivity, cell-based, etc.) to be used for confirming Hit molecules (LA stage deliverable) and the status and performance of the assays; - Provide information on the resources available to the applicant to support development of all secondary and orthogonal assays; - Describe the chemical collections to be used for primary screening; - Describe the Hit generation strategy and the tools needed to execute on that strategy (e.g., crystal structure or homology models); - Specify the biomarkers to be measured and if they have been validated or a plan to address validation; - Describe the team composition and collaborations, planned or in place, and the expertise that will be contributed to the project by each PI and collaborator; and - Separately upload a testing cascade.
+- Describe the primary screening assay(s) that the team plans to validate (for EA proposal) or has validated (for LA proposal) and the status and performance of the assay(s); - Provide information on the resources available to the applicant to support target enablement and primary screen development (e.g., recombinant target protein, cell lines including patient-derived lines, controls, etc.); - Describe all secondary and orthogonal assays (e.g., target engagement, selectivity, cell-based, etc.) to be used for confirming Hit molecules (LA stage deliverable) and the status and performance of the assays; - Provide information on the resources available to the applicant to support development of all secondary and orthogonal assays;

+- Describe the chemical collections to be used for primary screening; - Describe the Hit (for LA proposal) or Lead (for LG proposal) generation strategy and the tools needed to execute on that strategy (e.g., crystal structure or homology models, medicinal chemistry approaches); - Specify the biomarkers (pharmacodynamic, efficacy, and/or resistance) to be measured and if they have been validated or a plan to address validation; - Describe the team composition and collaborations, planned or in place, and the expertise that will be contributed to the project by each PI and collaborator; and - Separately upload a testing cascade.
 The testing cascade must not exceed one page.
-Refer to Appendix IV for an example; - Describe plans to address issues associated with primary, secondary and orthogonal assay development including the acquisition of key assay components and reagents; - Specify any interactions with OICR's Collaborative Research Resources or other research areas under OICR's Clinical Translation and Adaptive Oncology themes; - Describe the desired selectivity profile, including any intentional polypharmacology; and - Summarize host/partner institution facilities and resources available to support research execution.
+Refer to Appendix IV for an example; - Describe plans to address issues associated with primary, secondary, and orthogonal assay development including the acquisition of key assay components and reagents; - Specify any interactions with OICR's Collaborative Research Resources or other research areas under OICR's Clinical Translation and Adaptive Oncology themes; - o Describe the desired selectivity profile, including any intentional polypharmacology; and - Summarize host/partner institution facilities and resources available to support research execution.

-• Strategic considerations
+Strategic considerations

-- Describe the unmet clinical need, identifying the current standard of care for the disease indication, and its limitations; - Describe the competitive landscape and the differentiation features of the proposed therapeutic approach; - Describe issues with contemporary efforts with the same or related target including reasons for successes or failures based on biologic, pharmacologic or toxicity concerns; - Indicate if molecules identified from this effort have the potential to be FiC or BiC potential; - The research plan must include a brief non-confidential description of any projectrelated IP, and any restrictions or third-party rights impacting the IP development in Ontario (see section 2.6); - Describe patient selection opportunities; - Provide an estimate of the size of the target patient population; and - Describe any known or anticipated hurdles associated with regulatory approval, adoption of the therapeutic by patients or clinicians, and reimbursement of the medicine.
+- Describe the unmet clinical need, identifying the current standard of care for the disease indication, and its limitations; - Describe the competitive landscape and the differentiation features of the proposed therapeutic approach; - Describe issues with contemporary efforts with the same or related target including reasons for successes or failures based on biologic, pharmacologic or toxicity concerns; - Indicate if molecules identified from this effort have the potential to be FiC or BiC potential; - The research plan must include a brief non-confidential description of any project-related IP, and any restrictions or third-party rights impacting the IP development in Ontario (see section 2.6); - Describe patient selection opportunities; - Provide an estimate of the size of the target patient population; and - Describe any known or anticipated hurdles associated with regulatory approval, adoption of the therapeutic by patients or clinicians, and reimbursement of the medicine.